-The Company has a loan facility of up to \$800,000 from the Industrial and Commercial Bank of China (Asia) Limited ("ICBC").
-The ICBC loan facility is repayable on call and is guaranteed by interests associated with the Chairman, Mr Sam Chan.
-The current interest rate is 1.15% per annum.
+In the prior year the Company had a loan facility of up to \$800,000 from the Industrial and Commercial Bank of China (Asia) Limited ("ICBC").
+This loan was repaid in full in December 2021.

 The Company has assessed the potential interest rate risk on floating interest rate assets and does not consider the risk to be material to the Company.